-On 29 September 1999, 49-year-old Ismail Adylov, a member of the unregistered Independent Human Rights Organization of Uzbekistan (NOPCHU) and the democratic opposition movement Birlik, was sentenced to six years' imprisonment on charges of attempting to overthrow the constitutional order, sabotage and possessing material constituting a threat to public security and order (Articles 159, 161 and 244.1 of the Uzbek Criminal Code).
-An appeal against the sentence is pending with the Supreme Court.
+On 29 September 1999, 49-year-old Ismail Adylov, a member of the unregistered Independent Human Rights Organization of Uzbekistan (NOPCHU) and the opposition movement Birlik, was sentenced to six years' imprisonment on charges of attempting to overthrow the constitutional order, sabotage and possessing material constituting a threat to public security and order (Articles 159, 161 and 244.1 of the Uzbek Criminal Code).
+His appeal to Syrdaryinsky Regional Court was unsuccessful as the sentence was upheld on 26 October 1999.
+A further is now pending with the Supreme Court.
 All the charges related to documents allegedly found during a search of his home, but which Ismail Adylov states were planted there.
 (Amnesty International has frequently received allegations that incriminating material is planted by the Uzbek police in order to provide grounds for the detention and conviction of individuals whom the authorities wish to remove from circulation.)

 According to reports, the material consists of a plan of Tashkent City Prison and leaflets attributed to the illegal Islamic organization Hizb-ut-Tahrir, many of whose members, and supposed members, have in recent months received long prison sentences after what appear to be unfair trials.
-Earlier this year, in June, during a trial of members of Hizb-ut-Tahrir which Ismail Adylov was observing as a member of NOPCHU, the presiding judge reportedly threatened to charge him with membership of Hizb-ut-Tahrir.
+Earlier in the year, in June, during a trial of members of Hizb-ut-Tahrir which Ismail Adylov was observing as a member of NOPCHU, the presiding judge reportedly threatened to charge him with membership of Hizb-ut-Tahrir.